redhat-performance/phoronix-wrapper/README.md

   --tuned_setting: used in naming the tar file, default for RHEL is the current active tuned.
 For non
     RHEL systems, default is none.
   --usage: this usage message.
-  --use_pcp: Enables use of Performance Co-Pilot in wrappers, defaults to 0.
+  --use_pcp: Enables use of Performance Co-Pilot in wrappers, defaults to 0 (off).
 ```